 InTeGrate 2018 Spring Webinar Series Continuespublished May 17, 2018 1:00am

 Free and open to the public, the InTeGrate 2018 Spring Webinar Series will incorporate InTeGrate pedagogies into teaching practices, provide resources available for adoption, and create a forum for participants to learn and share teaching strategies.
-The series continues Wednesday, April 18 with the webinar with the webinar Addressing Landslide Hazards in Introductory Undergraduate Courses.
-The registration deadline for this webinar is Monday, April 16.
+The series continues Monday, May 21 with the webinar with the webinar Teaching Ocean Sustainability Using Active Learning Techniques.
+The registration deadline for this webinar is Friday, May 18.

 The InTeGrate Ocean Sustainability Module introduces the importance of oceans, basic ocean processes, and the impacts of oceans on human health.
 During this webinar we will present a quick overview of the six units covered in the InTeGrate Ocean Sustainability module and two units in depth:

 - Unit 1: Ocean Circulation and Health, which explores modern ocean circulation and how these patterns are expected to be altered by climate change.